OASIS TOSCA

-Topology and Orchestration Specification for Cloud Applications (TOSCA) is an OASIS standard language to describe a topology of cloud based web services, their components, relationships, and the processes that manage them.
+Topology and Orchestration Specification for Cloud Applications (TOSCA) is an OASIS standard language originally written to describe a topology of cloud based web services, their components, relationships, and the processes that manage them.
 The TOSCA standard includes specifications of a file archive format called CSAR.
+Version 2.0 extended the field of application to cover a wider range of scenarios comprising nodes and the relationships between them.